Constraining axial non-standard neutrino interactions with MINOS and MINOS+: Bounds from MINOS and MINOS+ on the axial NSI couplings

 As seen from the figures, for $\epsilon^{Au} \ne \epsilon^{Ad}$ cases, there are disconnected solutions explaining the MINOS(+) data with a $\Delta \chi^2_{NC}$ value (almost) equal to that for SM with $\epsilon^{Aq}=0$.
 Studying the formulas for quasi-elastic, resonance and DIS cross sections in the presence of NSI, we observe such a degeneracy.
 For example, from the formulas in Ref \cite{Abbaslu:2024jzo}, we observe that the cross section of the $\Delta$ resonance scattering at $\epsilon^{Au}=\epsilon^{Ad}=0$ is equal to that at $\epsilon^{Au}=0$ and $\epsilon^{Ad}=-2$ as well as to that at $\epsilon^{Au}=2$ and $\epsilon^{Ad}=0$.
 On the other hand, from the formulas in Ref \cite{Abbaslu:2023vqk}, we find that the DIS cross section at $\epsilon^{Au}=\epsilon^{Ad}=0$ is almost equal to that at $\epsilon^{Au}=0$ and $\epsilon^{Ad}=-1$ as well as to that at $\epsilon^{Au}=1$ and $\epsilon^{Ad}=0$.
 As explained before, the energy spectrum of the MINOS(+) beam covers all these regimes.
 Consequently, as shown in the figures, the second minimum lies somewhere in between.
 According to figures \ref{fig:delta-chi2-tt}-\ref{fig:delta-chi2-ee}, SNO completely rules out the second (disconnected) solutions found by MINOS and MINOS+.

-Figs (\ref{fig:delta-chi2-mm},\ref{fig:delta-chi2-mt}) show our results for the $\mu \mu$ and $\mu \tau$ components.
+Figs (\ref{fig:delta-chi2-mm},\ref{fig:delta-chi2-mt}) show our results for the $\mu \mu$ and $\mu \tau$ components, again marginalizing over the neutrino mass and mixing parameters.
+Even if we fixed the neutrino mass and mixing parameters to their central values, our results would not noticeably change.
 We have not studied the $\mu e $ component as from the $\mu {\rm Ti} \to e~ {\rm Ti}$ bounds, it is severely constrained.
 These bounds from MINOS and MINOS+ are not competitive with the NuTeV bounds but as discussed in \cite{Abbaslu:2023vqk}, the latter should be taken with a grain of salt.
 As seen in Tab. \ref{tab:bounds-mm-mt}, the potential reach of DUNE for the $\mu \mu$ and $\mu \tau$ components is going to be far beyond MINOS(+).